Luxcium/questrade-ts/README.md

 // you do not have to put the token in plain text you should import it from elsewhere const refreshToken = 'RocgyhkqWp-USE-YOUR-OWN-TOKEN-M3BSDjd0';
 ```

-### IMPORTANT To reproduce the examples
+### IMPORTANT: to reproduce the examples
-all example are run inside an async IIFE within a try/catch block in the section marked `/* !!!
+all example are run inside an async IIFE within a try/catch block in the section marked
+`/* !!!
 HERE !!! */`

 ```typescript
 // using async Immediately Invoked Function Expressions to avoid using then().catch()